ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 When `step = 0`, no elements are selected and the result array is empty.

-An implementation MUST raise an error if any of the slice expression parameters does not fit in the implementation's representation of an integer.
+To be valid, the slice expression parameters MUST be in the I-JSON range of exact values, see {{synsem-overview}}.
-If a successfully parsed slice expression is evaluated against an array whose size doesn't fit in the implementation's representation of an integer, the implementation MUST raise an error.

 ### Descendant Selector